 New member development in addition to existing members (subscribers) has also been started.
-Some of the stores have started to actively work on the solicitation of new premium service members.

 While existing members are the main segment, demand creation is led by products.
 Once the subscriptions of new members increase, costs for the provision of services are incurred first and will be recovered later.